Executing Analytics 101

 - Driving customer loyalty through improving recommendations.

-- New technologies for connecting with customers… the convergence of marketing, advertising, sales, and public relations
+- New technologies for connecting with customers… the convergence of marketing, advertising, sales

 Engagement Analytics and Personalization: Delivering targeted content based on user behaviors and preferences.
 Display relevant content in the right context to achieve desired results.
 And the reason organizations are increasingly turning to it is that it improves responses, boosts conversions, and delivers a superior customer experience.